How to manage your takeaway timeslots?

 When you add for example a interval time of 10min, your customer will be able to choose between 5.00pm - 5.10pm - 5.20pm and so on.
 Most clients have a range between 5 and 30 minutes.

 Amount of days a customer can order ahead of time - The maximum limit of time in the future a customer can place an order, expressed in days.
-If its 7 days as in the example and today is Monday, a client can ultimately choose next Monday as order pick-up/delivery date.
+If its 7 days as in the example and today is Monday, a client can ultimately choose next Monday as order pick-up date.

 Amount of minutes a customer can order ahead of time - The maximum limit of time in the future a customer can place an order, expressed in minutes.
 We added this one because it should be possible to limit these orders to 7 days and 12h for example and not just 7 days.
 That's why the minutes is also important to complete.
 If you just like 7 days, you can multiply 1440 (#minutes in a day) with the number of days and fill in the number that comes out.

-Allow changing takeout hour before buffer time - This setting lets customers edit the pick-up/delivery time of their order as long as the buffer time hasn't started yet.
+Allow changing takeout hour before buffer time - This setting lets customers edit the pick-up time of their order as long as the buffer time hasn't started yet.
 Example: If the buffer time is 30 minutes and the order is scheduled for 6 PM, the customer can still change the time until 5:30 PM.

 Show only the next available timeslot - This setting hides all future timeslots and only shows the soonest possible available slot.
 Use case: Helps create a sense of urgency or streamline choices, especially for quick-service businesses.

-Fixed timeslots
+B. Fixed timeslots

 Example: